guyuedaxian/NDP-DMP-with-NN/README.md

 # Towards Robot Skill Learning by Exploiting Imitation Learning
 >  This repository is for my MSc Project.

+The aim of this project is to investigate and reproduce an existing approach called Neural Dynamic Policies(NDPs) proposed by Bahl et al.(2020).
+Besides, we also use another approach called Deep Encoder-Decoder Networks proposed by Pahič et al.(2018) to compare with NDPs.
+We build five machine learning modela based on these approaches and then train, test, and evaluate on avriety of datasets.

 ## Table of Contents
 - **[1, Installation and Usage](#installation)**
 - **[2, Contents of Project](#project)**